emit-js/emit/README.md

 ## Mission

-We aim to define a standard API for event emitting/listening.
+We aim to define a standard API for event emitting.

 Using this API, **we aim to build an ecosystem of observable & composable libraries**.